 3. Joint costs and separate costs

-It’s logical to think that similar products may go through the same production process, and then separated later in production.
+When encountering this on the BEC exam, it’s logical to think that similar products may go through the same production process, and then separated later in production.
 If you manufacture wooden tables, for example, you may run each table through the same process of cutting and sanding wood.
-At some point, the tables are separated, so that they can be shaped, nailed together and painted a specific color
+At some point, the tables are separated, so that they can be shaped, nailed together and painted a specific color.

 Joint costs are incurred as more than one product moves through the same production process.
 At the split-off point, the products are separated and continue through different production processes.
 Accountants must include both joint and separate costs in the total cost of each product.

 Liquidity measures a firm’s ability to produce enough current assets to pay current liabilities.
 When you hear liquidity, think about the company’s checkbook.
 Here are two calculations used to assess liquidity: